Mallick17/Terraform/README.md

 ### 8. **Locals Block**

-The `locals` block allows you to define local values, which can be used within your configuration to reduce repetition and make your code more maintainable.
-These local values are like variables, but they are only scoped to the current configuration.
+The `locals` block allows declaring local variables within the Terraform configuration for easier code readability and reusability.Local variables are temporary and can be defined within a block to compute and store intermediate values that are used within the same configuration file.
+These variables are not exposed to other configurations or modules and are purely for internal use within the same configuration.

 #### Example:
 ```hcl